 April 4, 2020

-First Family is FUMC’s monthly newsletter and is both published and delivered.
-June’s First Family will join years of archived newsletters on this website.
+First Family, FUMC’s monthly newsletter, is both published online and delivered to your homes.
+September’s First Family will join years of archived newsletters on this website.
 They are always there and they are searchable.
 We have also decided to activate all the links within First Family to allow you to simply click to bring you directly to websites and email addresses.

 Posted in: Children & Families, Children & youth, Coming up, First Family, hospitality, How can I help?, Justice, Music, Sunday, United Methodist 101, upcoming, Worship, Youth